KivSee/kivsee-tools/README.md

 # Instructions
-Create a .env file in the root direcory with the local properties, as described in .env_template then implement the relevant mapping and sequence for your home.
+Create a .env file in the root directory with the local properties, as described in .env_template then implement the relevant mapping and sequence for your home.

 ## How to run the tool:
 first time run: `pipenv install`